-The 2002 Employee Stock Purchase Plan ("ESPP") provides for the issuance of share purchase rights to employees of the Company.
+The 2002 Employee Stock Purchase Plan ("ESPP") provides for the issuance of common stock purchase rights to employees of the Company.
 The ESPP is intended to qualify as an "employee stock purchase plan" under Section 423 of the Internal Revenue Code.
-The ESPP enables employees to purchase shares at 85% of the fair market value of the Common Stock at the beginning or end of the offering period, whichever is lower.
+The ESPP enables employees to purchase shares at 85% of the fair market value of the common stock at the beginning or end of the offering period, whichever is lower.
 Offering periods generally begin on the first trading day on or after January 1 and July 1 of each year.
 Employees may participate through payroll deductions of 1% to 10% of their earnings.
-In the event that there is insufficient shares in the plan to fully fund the issuance, the available shares will be allocated across all participants based on their contributions relative to the total contributions received for the offering period.
+In the event that there are insufficient shares in the plan to fully fund the issuance, the available shares will be allocated across all participants based on their contributions relative to the total contributions received for the offering period.

 There was a shortage of approved shares in the ESPP to fund the total employee contributions from January 2, 2013 to June 30, 2013.
 The shares available in the plan were sufficient to fund approximately 53% of the total contributions.
 As a result, the shares available were issued ratably to the participants based on each of their contributions during the offering period, relative to the total contributions received from all participants.
-The participants were refunded the remaining 47% of their contributions and the ESPP is suspended for the second half of 2013.
-If the Company's stockholders approve the increase in the authorized shares for the ESPP during the Company's annual meeting on August 14, 2013, contributions under the ESPP will resume in January 2014.
+The participants were refunded the remaining 47% of their contributions and the ESPP was suspended for the second half of 2013.
+The Company's stockholders approved a 1,000,000 share increase in the authorized shares for the ESPP during the Company's annual meeting on August 14, 2013, and contributions under the ESPP will resume in January 2014.